IntegrateDev/Integrate.Interview.Backend.CSharp/README.md

     * Phone Number (mandatory)
     * Date Created

-2. The API should allow the user to add a new person to the dataset.
+2. The API should allow the user to add a new lead to the dataset.
     * A persistent datastore isn't required.
 The datastore can instead be memory-based.
 But, the code should be designed in such a way that a persistent datastore could be substituted later.
 3. The API should allow the user to retrieve all people in the dataset.